 Being a Procedural Advocate

-Student Procedural Advocates are expected to adhere to all provisions of the Utica College Code of Student Conduct.
+Student Procedural Advocates are expected to adhere to all provisions of the Utica University Code of Student Conduct.
 If you are charged with any violation of the Code of Student Conduct, or with a criminal offense this will make you ineligible to continuing serving as a Procedural Advocate.